hartnetl/the-hopefuls/README.md

 ### Unfixed Bugs

-- Warnings on HTML Validator.
-- Warnings on JSHint Validator.
 - Extra creep for mobile users - Spook: your layout is fecked and Spook: it’s back to normal, thanks ghostie!
 (Skustad, 2021)